Kritthika/CS687-Capstone-DriveSmart/README.md

 # 📋 DriveSmart - AI-Enhanced Driving Education App

-**DriveSmart** is a clean, simplified driving education app focused on **Quiz Score → AI Analysis → RAG from PDFs → Study Tips**, powered by a RAG-enhanced conversational AI agent.
+## Project Overview

+**DriveSmart** is an AI-powered driving education platform that helps users prepare for their driving license tests.
+The app features interactive quizzes, AI-driven performance analysis, and a RAG-enhanced chatbot that provides personalized study recommendations based on official state driving manuals.
+Built with Flask backend and React Native frontend, it offers real-time progress tracking and adaptive learning tailored to each user's performance.

 ---